Lightning corona Imaging From a radio Telescope

 Importance of the Lightning Corona

 Resolving the structure of the lightning corona and how it develops in time is the holy grail of lightning science.
-This resolution will reveal:
+This will reveal:

 1. The mechanism behind lightning initiation.